The Maine Monitor was honored with 29 awards Saturday night at the Maine Press Association annual awards ceremony.

 - First place in the weekly Investigative Story category went to Hogan for her reporting on the Maine Commission on Indigent Legal Services.

-- Hogan was honored with a first-place award in the weekly Continuing Story category for her reporting on indigent defense in Maine.
+- Hogan, a Report for America corps member, was honored with a first-place award in the weekly Continuing Story category for her reporting on indigent defense in Maine.

 - First place in the weekly Education Story category went to Hogan for her story on how Maine’s charter schools are failing to thrive.